Complete asymptotic analysis of low energy scattering for Schrodinger operators with a short-range potential

 Usually, one works with $\calA^{\calE,\alpha}$ for $\alpha$ an index set, which has the advantage that it does not depend on the choice of boundary-defining-function or boundary collar.
 If $\calE$ is only a pre-index set, then $\calA^{\calE,\alpha}$ does depend on these choices.
-Unfortunately, in order to get sharp statements regarding the index sets involved in multipole expansions, it is necessary to fix a boundary collar and consider pre-index sets. \end{remark}
+Unfortunately, in order to get sharp statements regarding the index sets involved in multipole expansions, it is necessary to fix a boundary collar and consider pre-index sets.
+We have avoided using this in the proof of our main theorems. \end{remark}